top of page

 Believe it or not, humans need bugs to survive.
 Small insects like mosquitos, ants, and flies feed larger insects, reptiles, amphibians, and birds.
 Caterpillars are the main food source for important pollinator birds.
 Bees, butterflies, moths, and birds all help plants spread and re-grow every year.

-Without these creatures, even with commercial agriculture, we can't produce enough food to survive.
+Without these creatures, we can't produce enough food to survive.
 This is why it's so important to grow native plants and maintain your yard responsibly.
 Do your part and help save the bugs!

 01